Hawk-PDX/coach-utility-app/README.md

 ## Usage

+1. Add a team with name, sport, and season dates
-1. Add your roster on the Players page
+2. Build your roster on the Players page
-2. During games, tap buttons to track shifts and stats
+3. During games, tap buttons to track shifts and stats
-3. Check Reports and Medals pages for season-long data
+4. Check Reports and Medals pages for season data

+See `MIGRATION_GUIDE.md` if updating from an earlier version.

 Full deployment notes in `DEPLOYMENT.md` if you want to set up custom domains, auth, etc.

 ## Schema

-Four tables: `players`, `play_time`, `game_stats`, `medals`.
+Five tables: `teams`, `players`, `play_time`, `game_stats`, `medals`.
 Check `supabase-schema.sql` for details.

 ## What's Next

 - Better reports with play time balance warnings
 - CSV export
 - Offline mode
-- Multi-season support
+- Parent portal features (schedules, rosters, snack signups)

 ## License